shukla7007/bank-churn-sql-analysis/README.md

-A SQL portfolio project analyzing churn, retention, and customer value for a retail bank, built to showcase window functions, CTEs, conditional aggregation, and self-joins in MySQL — the format that comes up constantly in data/BI interview "walk me through a project" rounds.
+A SQL portfolio project analyzing churn, retention, and customer value for a retail bank, built to showcase window functions, CTEs, conditional aggregation, and self-joins in MySQL
 ## Architecture

 ![Architecture diagram](diagram/architecture.png)